- Faster records retrieval

-An electronic visitor management system can put an end to this dilemma as it has a scanner that can scrape the data on the visitor’s identification card.
+An automated visitor management system can put an end to this dilemma as it has a scanner that can scrape the data on the visitor’s identification card.
 Guests can also key in their personal information instead of writing it down.

 Printed badge.
 Traditional VMS issues badge on their visits to recognize them easily.
 The setback is guests can be able to keep the badges if they don’t sign out.
 Guests with unreturned badges can later infiltrate facilities and gain access to employees, restricted areas or proprietary data.
-Automated VMS, on the other hand, issues a unique badge for each visitor so that it cannot be reuse.
+Automated VMS, on the other hand, issues a unique badge for each visitor so that it cannot be reused.

 Electronic VMS is not just for security as it also provides efficiency in workflow.
-As the conventional process goes from guest logging in, receptionist confirming with the host and then asking the guest to wait in the lobby, electronic visitor management system enabled pre-registration on the phone, receiving QR code for confirmation then scanning that QR code upon arrival.
-The host was then notified of his guest arrival.
+As the conventional process goes from guest logging in, receptionist confirming with the host and then asking the guest to wait in the lobby, the electronic visitor management system enabled pre-registration on the phone, receiving a QR code for confirmation then scanning that QR code upon arrival.
+The host was then notified of his guest’s arrival.

-Users experience in this system will be exceptional as they won’t experience the hustle of undergoing the conventional process.
+Users’ experience in this system will be exceptional as they won’t experience the hustle of undergoing the conventional process.
 Traditional VMS may be inexpensive but if we get to think of the features of electronic VMS we get to see that investing in one will be worthwhile in the long run.